Source: Confederate Monument, Raleigh NC

 Dedicated on May 20, 1895.
 Unveiled by Julia Jackson Christian, Granddaughter of Stonewall Jackson.
 Speakers included Captain Samuel Ashe, Thomas W. Mason, and Alfred Waddell.

-The initial model for the statues was to be the Confederate hero Henry L. Wyatt, but the sculptor Von Miller used W. R. Dicks (who was a living Confederate veteran) as inspiration for the statues.
+The initial model for the statue was to be the Confederate hero Henry L. Wyatt, but the sculptor Von Miller used W. R. Dicks (who was a living Confederate veteran) as inspiration for the statue.

 When the monument was first proposed, Populist and Republican legislators objected to any public funding of the monument on the grounds that public education, rather than sectional pride, was a pressing need.
 In addition, monument opponents protested against the special tax fund that would be used to subsidize the monument’s costs.